Drug Evaluation Committee 2011-41 Recruitment of human subjects via the Internet

 Question

-The Internet makes it possible to disseminate various types of information, such as blogs and Twitter.
+The Internet makes it possible to disseminate a variety of information via blogs, Twitter, and other means.

 Content to be included in the blog